Angular cheilitis: Irritation contact dermatitis

 skin folds at the corners of the mouth, in effect creating an intertriginous skin crease.
 The tendency of saliva to pool in these areas is increased, constantly wetting the area, which may cause tissue maceration and favors the development of a yeast infection.
 As such, angular cheilitis is more commonly seen in edentulous people (people without any teeth).
 It is by contrast uncommon in persons who retain their natural teeth.
 Angular cheilitis is also commonly seen in denture wearers.
 Angular cheilitis is present in about 30% of people with denture-related stomatitis.
 It is thought that reduced vertical dimension of the lower face may be a contributing factor in up to 11% of elderly persons with angular cheilitis and in up to 18% of denture wearers who have angular cheilitis.
 Reduced vertical dimension can also be caused by tooth migration, wearing orthodontic appliances, and elastic tissue damage caused by ultraviolet light exposure and smoking.

 Habits or conditions that keep the corners of the mouth moist might include chronic lip licking, thumb sucking (or sucking on other objects such as pens, pipes, lollipops), dental cleaning (e.g. flossing), chewing gum, hypersalivation, drooling and mouth breathing.
-Some consider habitual lip licking or picking to be a form of nervous tic, and do not consider this to be true angular cheilitis, instead calling it perlèche (derived from the French word pourlècher meaning "to lick one's lips"), or "factitious cheilitis" is applied to this habit.
+Some consider habitual lip licking or picking to be a form of nervous tic and do not consider this to be true angular cheilitis, instead calling it perlèche (derived from the French word pourlècher meaning "to lick one's lips"), or "factitious cheilitis" is applied to this habit.
 The term "cheilocandidiasis" describes exfoliative (flaking) lesions of the lips and the skin around the lips, and is caused by a superficial candidal infection due to chronic lip licking.
-Less severe cases occur during cold, dry weather, and is a form of chapped lips.
+Less severe cases occur during cold, dry weather and are a form of chapped lips.
 Individuals may lick their lips in an attempt to provide a temporary moment of relief, only serving to worsen the condition.

 The sunscreen in some types of lip balm degrades over time into an irritant.
 Using expired lipbalm can initiate mild angular cheilitis, and when the person applies more lipbalm to alleviate the cracking, it only aggravates it.
 Because of the delayed onset of contact dermatitis and the recovery period lasting days to weeks, people typically do not make the connection between the causative agent and the symptoms.